phlipper/chef-nginx/README.md

 ## Usage

 This cookbook installs the Nginx components if not present, and pulls updates if they are installed on the system.
+It also installs a nxensite and nxdissite script for enabling and disabling sites.

 ## Attributes